 School4Life supports an orphanage called Children’s Home in Kimilili in which 30 children have discovered the security of having a place to call home.
 School4Life places a large emphasis on the education and empowerment of these children.

 The children in the School4Life Children’s Home are between 8 and 17 years old.
 They receive three meals per day, are educated, and most importantly are shown the love and care they deserve.
-The children are looked after around the clock by Mama Beatrice.
+The children are looked after around the clock by their Matron.

 The typical school day for these children starts at around 4 AM, when the older children get up to shower and prepare for school.
 A cup of tea with sugar is prepared and handed out by Mama Beatrice.
 After tea, the children often review their learning material until school starts at around 7:30 AM with the morning assembly.
 Lunch is provided at around midday and consists of a plate of beans, maize, rice, or similar.
 After lunch, school continues until around 5 PM.
 The children then return home to do their homework or household duties, such as washing clothes, cleaning the room, or supporting with mealtime.
 Dinner is ready at around 7 PM and the day ends at around 9 PM, when the children rest in the dormitory.